 When the orthogonality condition \eqref{eq: approx orthogonal} holds, the second correction term in $\widehat{\partial^\bq\mu}_3(\bx)$ is asymptotically negligible relative to the first.
 However, in finite samples both terms can be important, so we consider the general case.

 Our results employing bias correction will require the following conditions on the higher-order basis used for bias estimation.

-\begin{assumption}[Bias Correction] The partition $\tilde{\Delta}$ satisfies Assumption \ref{assumption: quasi-uniform partition}, with maximum mesh $\tilde{h}$ and the basis $\bpt(\bx;\tilde{\Delta}, \tilde{m})$ satisfies Assumptions \ref{assumption: Local Basis} and \ref{assumption: Misspecification Error} with $\tilde{\varsigma} = \tilde{\varsigma}(\tilde{m}) \geq m$ in place of $\varsigma$.
+\begin{assumption}[Bias Correction] The partition $\tilde{\Delta}$ satisfies Assumption \ref{assumption: quasi-uniform partition}, with maximum mesh $\tilde{h}$, and the basis $\bpt(\bx;\tilde{\Delta}, \tilde{m})$, $\tilde{m} > m$, satisfies Assumptions \ref{assumption: Local Basis} and \ref{assumption: Misspecification Error} with $\tilde{\varsigma} = \tilde{\varsigma}(\tilde{m}) \geq m$ in place of $\varsigma$.
 Let $\rho := h/\tilde{h}$, which obeys $\rho \to \rho_0\in(0,\infty)$.
 In addition, for $j=3$, either (i) $\bpt(\bx;\tilde{\Delta}, \tilde{m})$ spans a space containing the span of $\bp(\bx;\Delta, m)$, and for all $\bm{u}\in\Lambda_{m}$, $\partial^{\bm{u}}\bp(\bx;\Delta, m)=\mathbf{0}$; or (ii) both $\bp(\bx;\Delta, m)$ and $\bpt(\bx;\tilde{\Delta}, \widetilde{m})$ reproduce polynomials of degree $[\bq]$. \end{assumption}

-In addition to removing the leading bias, the conditions in Assumption \ref{assumption: BC bases} require that the asymptotic variance of bias-corrected estimators is properly bounded from below in a uniform sense, which is critical for inference.
-Additional conditions are required for plug-in bias correction ($j=3$) due to the more complicated covariance between $\widehat{\partial^\bq\mu}_0$ and the estimated leading bias.
+In addition to removing the leading bias, Assumption \ref{assumption: BC bases} requires that the asymptotic variance of bias-corrected estimators is properly bounded from below in a uniform sense, which is critical for inference.
+Additional conditions are needed for plug-in bias correction ($j=3$) due to the more complicated covariance between $\widehat{\partial^\bq\mu}_0$ and the estimated leading bias.
 Orthogonality properties due to the projection structure of the least squares bias correction ($j=2$) removes these ``covariance'' components in the variance of $\widehat{\partial^\bq\mu}_2$.
-The natural choice of $\tilde{\Delta} = \Delta$ and $\tilde{m} = m+1$ will satisfy this condition on intuitive conditions.
+The natural choice of $\tilde{\Delta} = \Delta$ and $\tilde{m} = m+1$ will obey this restriction under intuitive conditions.
 In the SA, Assumption \ref{assumption: BC bases} is verified for splines, wavelets, and piecewise polynomials (\S SA-6), and we also compare theoretically the alternative bias correction strategies (\S SA-7.2).